oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ## <a name="using-terraform-overrides"></a>Using Terraform Overrides

-Changes on the Landing Zone code should be avoided when ever possible.
+Changes on the Landing Zone code should be avoided whenever possible.
 Once the Landing Zone code is updated, your changes are out of sync and you might not be able to benefit from the new additions.

 A good approach is to use [Terraform Override Files](https://www.terraform.io/language/files/override) for customization.
 Override files are merged with the combined Terraform files and allow to customize the Landing Zone in a very flexible way.